 In 2011, SAS delivered its 300th APG-79 Active Electronically Scanned Array (AESA) radar for integration on the U.S. Navy's F/A-18E/F Super Hornet and EA-18 Growler.
 SAS also received approval from the U.S. Air Force to begin low-rate initial production (LRIP) of the APG-82(V)1 AESA radar for the F-15E radar modernization program.
 In maritime surveillance radars, SAS was awarded an LRIP contract to deliver six APY-10 radars for the P-8A Poseidon aircraft and also delivered a SeaVue XMC radar to the U.S. Customs and Border Protection's Guardian unmanned aircraft system.
 SAS received contracts to deliver the AAS-44C(V) Multi-Spectral Targeting System on MH-60R and MH-60S helicopters to the U.S. Navy, deliver the AN/AAQ-29A forward looking infrared imaging system on a Pave Hawk HH-60G helicopter to the U.S. Air Force, and develop the processing technology for the Advanced Distributed Aperture System (ADAS) for the U.S. Army.
 SAS also received the first production contract from the U.S. Air Force for Airborne Cueing and Exploitation System Hyperspectral (ACES HY), an airborne tactical hyperspectral sensor.
-Additionally, SAS received a contract to supply the ALR-69A digital radar warning receiver on the U.S. Air Force KC-46 tanker program and a contract to supply the ALR-67(V)3 digital radar warning receiver on the U.S. Navy's F/A-18E/F. In space systems, the National Preparatory Project (NPP) satellite successfully launched into orbit from California's Vandenberg Air Force Base carrying the SAS Visible Infrared Imager Radiometer Suite (VIIRS) sensor.
+Additionally, SAS received a contract to supply the ALR-69A digital radar warning receiver on the U.S. Navy's F/A-18E/F. In space systems, the National Preparatory Project (NPP) satellite successfully launched into orbit from California's Vandenberg Air Force Base carrying the SAS Visible Infrared Imager Radiometer Suite (VIIRS) sensor.